-The Company's primary cash requirements are to fund operations as well as research and development activities and collaborations and to support general and administrative activities, and to fund acquisitions of products and businesses.
-Current cash on hand will be sufficient to fund operations into the second quarter of 2016.
-Once the May 2016 financing is closed, cash on hand, plus the net proceeds from the May 2016 financing, will be sufficient to fund operations into the first quarter of 2017.
-In the event the Company is unable to successfully raise additional capital in or before the first quarter of 2017, the Company will not have sufficient cash flows and liquidity to finance its business operations as currently contemplated.
+The Company believes that current cash on hand will be sufficient to fund operations into the first quarter of 2017.
+In the event the Company is unable to successfully raise additional capital on or before the first quarter of 2017, the Company will not have sufficient cash flows and liquidity to finance its business operations as currently contemplated.
 Accordingly, in such circumstances the Company would be compelled to reduce general and administrative expenses and delay research and development projects, including the purchase of scientific equipment and supplies, until it is able to obtain sufficient financing, or pursue other strategic alternatives which may include licensing and/or partnering arrangements or mergers and acquisitions.
-The consolidated financial statements do not include any adjustments relating to recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.
+The condensed consolidated financial statements do not include any adjustments relating to recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.